evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Nobody would be able to use this.
 And this was v2!
 I winced thinking about what v1 must've looked like...

-(image: tracks.png caption: "Tracks", v2, no onboarding.
-Use this product.
-Go.)

-I needed a lot of help decoding this.
-For example, what does "SC" mean?
-"BN"?
-What about that red and black dot?
-What's a "StormcrowNode"?
-Does anything happen if I click the little unlabeled circle?
-Why is there an exclamation mark in the circle at the top?

 ## Background

 When I joined Dropbox, I was placed on the Growth Platform team.
 Historically engineering-driven, Growth Platform was responsible for building our communication tools—the things we use to email users, send push notifications, and display ads within Dropbox on the web, mobile app, and desktop tray.
 The "platform" part of Growth Platform referred to developer <dfn title="Application Program Interface">APIs</dfn> that other teams at Dropbox used, but the team also maintained a <dfn title="Graphical User Interface">GUI</dfn> that others (mostly "growth" teams) used to create, manage, and send messages without needing to code.